Bangladesh post-resignation violence (2024–2026)

-Following the resignation of Sheikh Hasina, the Prime Minister of Bangladesh, on 5 August 2024, which had come after the Hasina's government's mass killings of protesters, known as the July massacre, a wave of violent conflict took place, between protesters and opposition activists on one side, and Awami League supporters, government and security officials on the other.
+Following the resignation of Sheikh Hasina, the prime minister of Bangladesh, on 5 August 2024, which had come after the Hasina's government's mass killings of protesters, known as the July massacre, a wave of violent conflict took place, between protesters and opposition activists on one side, and Awami League supporters, government and security officials on the other.
 On the day of Hasina's resignation, 25 police officers were killed.
 According to the Daily Sun, at least 119, including both the students and Awami League activists, were killed that day.
 According to Prothom Alo, 1,494 sculptures and monuments were vandalized across Bangladesh after the resignation of Sheikh Hasina.

 The violence also affected the religious minority communities.
 According to the Bangladesh Hindu Buddhist Christian Unity Council, there have been over 2,010 attacks on Hindus or their properties spread over 45 districts and 5 Hindus have been killed in these attacks, 2 have been confirmed as Awami League members.
 Ahmadiyyas in Bangladesh were also attacked by groups damaging mosques and homes.
 The minority ethnic groups were also attacked.
 Mobs attacked and vandalized five to nine private television channels.
+According to Transparency International Bangladesh (TIB), since 5 August 2024, BNP is involved in 91.7% violence while Awami League is with 20.7%.